akveo/styleguide/react-native/typescript.md

 | global constant values  | CONSTANT_CASE |
 | static readonly values  | CONSTANT_CASE |

-* Do not use `_` or other prefix unless it's `I` for interfaces.
+* Do not use `_` or other prefixes unless it's `I` for interfaces.
-* Generics parameters like `Array<T>` should use single uppercase character.
+* Generics parameters like `Array<T>` should use a single uppercase character.

 ## Formatting

 1. #### Braces **[⬆](#table-of-content)**

    * Braces are required for all control structures (i.e. if, else, for, do, while, as well as any others), even if the body contains only a single statement.
-The only excepti
    * For nonempty code blocks use "Egyptian brackets"
      * No line break before the opening brace.
      * Line break after the opening brace.